Java

 Alternate Template Example

-Here is an alternate template using Hibernate JPA annotations, named example_template.java.jinja2
+Here is an alternate template using Hibernate JPA annotations, named example_template.java.jinja2:

 package {{ doc.package }};